Have feedback about the gameplay or cards?

 A player's turn ends if they attack with their hero(es), or they signal that they are ending their turn.
 When attacking, the attack power is the total of all active heroes in play.

 A Gatekeeper is defeated when its HP is reduced to zero.
-When a Gatekeeper is defeated, you can signal this by turning the Gatekeeper horizontally.
-Once defeated, you are now able to start exploring the next terrain with your heroes.
+When a Gatekeeper is defeated, the defending player will play the next ranked Gatekeeper from their sideboard.

-To win, a player must have no opposing gatekeepers left defending the terrains.
+To win, a player must defeat all 3 opposing Gatekeepers.

 Player Communication